Accessorize a Regular Dress to Create a Halloween Outfit

 Simple Witch

-A witch outfit is so easy to create – and you can be as flamboyant or as subtle as you like!
-Of course, I go straight for the purple witches hat – there is also a green one – and the purple wig.
-A pair of pointy flats and some false eyelashes help to finish this look off, along with some of that fake spider web stuff, which is really handy for using on costumes!
+A witch outfit is so easy to create—you can be as flamboyant or subtle as you like!
+Of course, you need a witch hat and a long black wig.
+A pair of pointy flats and some false eyelashes help to finish this look off, along with some of that fake spider web stuff, which is really handy at this time of year.

 Bride of Blood

-Another red outfit – the dress really is the focus here!
-If you don’t like wearing wigs, then clipping in a hair piece is a good midway option.
-White out your face with face paints, and apply the blood drips around your eyes and lips.
-Since this outfit is a ‘bride’ then a small posy of flowers is a must!
+Another red outfit—the dress really is the focus here!
+If you dislike wearing wigs, clipping in a hairpiece is an excellent midway option.
+White out your face with face paints, and apply the blood dripping around your eyes and lips.
+Since this outfit is a ‘bride,’ a small posy of flowers is a must!

 Perfect Pirate

-I’ve used another Halloween decoration here as an accessory – the light-up skull!
-You could also throw on some spider-web as I mentioned earlier.
-Add some jewels around your neck (and wrist, and ears!), a pirate’s hat and a striped tie around your waist!
+I’ve used another Halloween decoration here as an accessory—a light-up skull!
+You could also throw on some spider-web, as I mentioned earlier.
+Add jewels around your neck (and wrist and ears!), a pirate hat, and a striped tie around your waist!
 I’d wear this if I could get me a Captain Jack Sparrow to go with ;)

 Mrs Addams

-And finally, an outfit inspired by one of my favourite film characters – Morticia from The Addams Family.
-I really love the styling of Angelica Huston’s take on this character, and boy oh boy would I like to be able to pull off this kind of outfit once in my life!
-Morticia just glides across the room and oozes sex appeal, and this outfit replicates that I think… when you look at it, it’s all ‘regular’ clothes and accessories, but with the additional long, straight black wig!
+And finally, an outfit inspired by one of my favourite film characters—Morticia from The Addams Family.
+I love the styling of Angelica Huston’s take on this character, and boy, oh boy, would I like to be able to pull off this kind of outfit once in my life!
+Morticia just glides across the room and oozes sex appeal.
+This outfit replicates that!
+When you look at it, it’s all regular clothes and accessories—long, slinky black dress, lace bolero, and black, pointed shoes—with the addition of a long, straight black wig.
 Red lips and nails are mandatory!